junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 the aggregate and corrupting the trained machine learning model.
 A Client's gradient is typically expressed a vector of real numbers.
-A common goal is to ensure each gradient has a bounded Euclidean norm, also known as L2-norm, which is defined as the square root of the sum of squares of values at all vector dimensions.
-L2-norm bound allows limiting the contribution from each Client across all dimensions, without imposing a limit on each dimension, or the distribution of the Client vector.
+A common goal is to ensure each gradient has a bounded Euclidean norm, also known as L2-norm, which is defined as the square root of the sum of square of all vector entries.
+L2-norm bound allows limiting the contribution from each Client across all entries, without imposing a limit on each entry, or the distribution of the Client vector.
 > TODO(issue #22) add a formal reference about why using L2-norm.